babylonhealth/ios-playbook/Style-guide/README.md

 Uncontroversial, non-additive changes such as misspellings, grammar or compiler errors can be fixed by simply issuing a pull request to master.
 The maintainer will merge the pull request or, if it is deemed "controversial", ask the contributor to open an issue so that other members of our team can participate in the discussion.
 We thank any and all such contributions in advance!

-### This is WIP and currently in flux.
-The text below is not ready for review yet.
-Please ignore it until it's moved to a position above this message.

 ## Table of Contents

 * [Correctness](#correctness)